UBC-FRESH/nemora/docs/howto/hps_workflow.md

-For a pooled view, the notebook `examples/hps_parity_demo.ipynb` aggregates every PSP sample, censors stems below 9 cm, and fits the censored workflow—again matching the censored analysis outlined in the EarthArXiv manuscript.
+For a pooled view, the notebook `examples/hps_parity_demo.ipynb` aggregates every PSP sample, censors stems below 9 cm, and fits the censored workflow—again matching the censored analysis outlined in the EarthArXiv manuscript (Paradis, 2025).
 Run the notebook (or `pytest tests/test_censored_workflow.py`) to verify the gamma fit parameters recorded in the summary table.

 ## Diagnostics